navarrothiago/upf-bpf/README.md

 Fast Datapath Layer
 - UDP and GTP parse
 - Traffic classification based on PDR
-- Traffic fowarding based on FAR
+- Traffic forwarding based on FAR

 The logical data model between PFCP Session and IEs is shown in the image below.
 For more detail, see 3GPP TS 29.244 version 16.5.0 Release 16.

 <img src="img/up-ebpf-xdp-ies.svg" alt="drawing" width="600"/>

-### WIP

-Management Layer - CRUD
+## Future Work

 - QER (QoS Enforcement Rule)

-Fast Datapath Layer
-- Policy Enforcement based on QER
+- CO-RE
+- PoC with OpenAirInterface

 ## Main Dependencies